Raphael-Gisler-AGI/ODataV4/docs/ui5/index.md

 # UI5 Page

-To implement an OData V4 cap service
+This Page explains how to implement an OData V4 CAP Service

 ## Basics